Jam-AI-org/.github/profile/README.md

 # OX - AI  : OrginX AI

-OX - AI stands for **Orgin eXpandable Artificial Intelligence** , which is code name to for the AI Projects and experiment I/we do and build note : ox-ai is code name to sound cool 😎 no intent behind its meaning
+OX - AI pronounced ( **Orgin eXpandable Artificial Intelligence** ) , which is code name to/for the AI Projects and experiment I/we do and build

 ## goal :
 The OX - AI is to do research, build and develop cool projects/AI Projects focused on native local machine friendly and to run with low specs and (0$ cost) and also with low computation cost 😉